AKP2401/Shortener/README.md

 # Shortener
- URL Using TinyUrl in Python
+ URL Shortening Using TinyUrl in Python

 ## Requirements
 * pyperclip to copy to clipboard is needed